 - Stages of Psychosexual Development

-- Demerits of Psychodynamic Approach
+- Demerits of the Psychodynamic Approach

 - Post-Freudian Approaches